Reflexe/ProtocolLearn/README.md

 ![ProtocolLearn's Logo](https://github.com/ProtocolLearn/ProtocolLearn/blob/master/Images/Logo.png)

 ## Overview
 ProtocolLearn is a C++ Network library for linux that pointed in Low level networking.
-ProtocolLearn also provides a API for creating of new protocols.
+ProtocolLearn is also providing an API for creating of new protocols.

 ## Get ProtocolLearn:
 Note: ProtocolLearn uses [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), therefore, the regular 'git clone [url]' command will download only the base repository without the submodules.